-- A. Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies; or - B. Generation of excessive ground-borne vibration or ground-borne noise levels; or - C. For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people be residing or working in the project area to excessive noise levels; or
+- A. Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies; or - B. Generation of excessive ground-borne vibration or ground-borne noise levels; or - C. For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels; or

-Per Fresno County Noise Ordinance and the City of Fresno Municipal code, the proposed project has the potential to expose nearby residents to elevated noise levels.
+Per Fresno County Noise Ordinance and the City of Fresno Municipal code, the proposed project has shall comply with the Noise Element of the Fresno County General Plan and Fresno County Noise Ordinance: